aazuspan/sankee/README.md

 ### Using a Premade Dataset

-Datasets in `sankee` are used to apply labels and colors to classified imagery (e.g. a value of 42 in an NLCD 2016 image should be labeled "Evergeen forest" and colored green). `sankee` includes premade `Dataset` objects for common classified datasets in GEE like NLCD, MODIS land cover, and CGLS.
+Datasets in `sankee` are used to apply labels and colors to classified imagery (e.g. a value of 42 in an NLCD 2016 image should be labeled "Evergeen forest" and colored green). `sankee` includes premade `Dataset` objects for common classified datasets in GEE like the National Land Cover Dataset (NLCD), MODIS land cover, Copernicus Global Land Service (CGLS), and the Landscape Change Monitoring System (LCMS).
 See [datasets](https://github.com/aazuspan/sankee#Modular-Datasets) for a detailed explanation.

 ```python
 import ee